Life in Manila – Day 1

 I leave that bar after about 20 minutes and head back out to the street.
 I poke my head into a few bars but none of them are as fun as the first, and to be honest I am let down by the quality of the girls.
 This is supposed to be some of the best that night life Manila has to offer but I only see a couple 8s and no 9s.

 I meet a very cute massage girl on the street and get her number for later.
 As I am talking to her and her friend right after exchanging numbers she instantly texts me saying ‘I like you’ which I thought was cute.
 We set up a meet for another time but keep bumping in to each other throughout the night as she can’t find a customer and I am just checking out the scene.

 When we bump back into each other later and talk again some Filipino guy pushes himself into the conversation.
 I try to ignore him but he keeps offering me all sorts of products that I don’t want, drugs, girls, anything really.
 He then starts asking me for money because I’m talking to the girl.
 She isn’t involved with him in any way so I don’t know why he won’t leave us alone.
 Actually I do, it was late and there was no one else to bother so he stuck to me.

 I have been back to Burgos a few times since then, overall I think it is a very overrated and overpriced place.
 It can be fun but it is very expensive compared to other places and the quality really is not any better.
-As I am about to leave I bump into the girl one more time, and now it’s time to decide whether I want a massage or not……. more details on that aspect of life in Manila to come in my VIP blog.
+As I am about to leave I bump into the girl one more time, and now it’s time to decide whether I want a massage or not……. more details on that aspect of life in Manila to come.